codeRohan7/ezLuckyDrawer/README.md

 * symbol - container for a single symbol that will show up in the window
 * content - where the symbol actually "lives" (needed for horizontal and vertical centering)
 * Data - i had used json data from an api to fetch the winner details .
-*winner - winner is shown using a modal.
+*winner - winner is shown using a modal
 Heights and width are manually and redundantly applied to ensure consistency with the animation.

 Also, each reel window is given the class "window_#" where # is its position in the ezslots div.